ckeditor/ckeditor4-docs/docs/guide/dev/integration/angular/README.md

 ### `tagName`

-Specifies the tag name of the HTML element on which the editor will be created.
+Specifies the tag name of the HTML element on which the WYSIWYG editor will be created.

-The default tag is `<textArea>`.
+The default tag is `<textarea>`.
 ``` html
 <ckeditor tagName="textarea"></ckeditor>
 ```